erinvdoyle/instatrip/README.md

 - JavaScript for this project has been provided by Code Institute and has not been altered from the base code; I have not validated it

-- The [PEP8](https://pep8ci.herokuapp.com/) Python de-linter helped me de-lint (and caused some initial concern!) my code at several points along development
+- The [PEP8](https://pep8ci.herokuapp.com/) Python de-linter helped me de-lint my code at several points along development (and caused some consternation as well!)

 ### HTML Validation